Torbuntu/Leikr/README.md

     Sys/
 ```

 Depending on your system, you can either launch the system through the `Leikr` shell script, or the `Leikr.bat` if you're on a windows system.
-Or, if you'd rather launch the system manually the java way, use the command `java -jar Leikr-x.x.x.jar release`
+Or, if you'd rather launch the system manually the java way, use the command `java -jar Leikr-x.x.x.jar`

-The `release` argument triggers the system to apply the sandboxing security policy.

 ## Running from source